lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md

 1. Open the Lithnet Access Manager Service Configuration Tool
 2. Select the `App configuration\User Authentication` page
 3. Select `Open ID Connect` as the authentication provider
-4. Use the `application id` obtained from the Azure AD setup process as the `client ID` value
+4. Use the `application id` obtained from the Entra ID setup process as the `client ID` value
-5. Specify the `client secret` obtained from the Azure AD setup process.
+5. Specify the `client secret` obtained from the Entra ID setup process.
 6. Set the authority as appropriate for your tenant (e.g. for `lithnet.io` it would be `https://login.microsoftonline.com/lithnet.io`)

 ![!](../../images/ui-page-authentication-oidc-azure.png)